IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/B._R._Ambedkar" target="_blank">B. R. Ambedkar</a>

+>“I saw that the writers on vegetarianism had examined the question very minutely, attacking it in its religious, scientific, practical and medical aspects.
+Ethically they had arrived at the conclusion that man's supremacy over the lower animals meant not that the former should prey upon the latter, but that **the higher should protect the lower**, and that there should be mutual aid between the two as between man and man.”

+― <a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi" target="_blank">Mohandas Karamchand Gandhi</a>

+>“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

+― <a href="https://en.wikipedia.org/wiki/David_Strauss" target="_blank">David Strauss</a>

 >“For the first time in human history, the Buddha admonished, entreated and appealed to people not to hurt a living being, and it is not necessary to offer prayer, praise or sacrifice to gods.
 With all the eloquence at his command the Buddha **vehemently proclaimed that gods are also in dire need of salvation themselves**.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_William_Rhys_Davids" target="_blank">Thomas William Rhys Davids</a>

 >“If every trace of any single religion were wiped out and nothing were passed on, it would never be created exactly that way again.
 There might be some other nonsense in its place, but not that exact nonsense.
 If all of science were wiped out, it would still be true and someone would find a way to figure it all out again.”